openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * RL STATS: Navigates to RileyLink Statistics displaying current `settings and RileyLink connection history <../Configuration/OmnipodEros.html#view-rileylink-settings-and-history>`_

    * Settings - displays RileyLink and active pod settings information
-   * History - displays RileyLink and Pod communication history
+   * History - displays RileyLink and pod communication history

 * PULSE LOG: Sends the active pod pulse log to the clipboard
 * `SUSPEND <../Configuration/OmnipodEros.html#suspending-insulin-delivery>`_: Suspends the active pod
 * `ACK ALERTS <../Configuration/OmnipodEros.html#acknowledging-pod-alerts>`_: Conditionally displayed when pod time is past 72 hours and native pod warning beeps are actively running.
 Allows the user to send a command to the pod to disable the active beeping for pod expiration.
 Once successfully disabled this icon is no longer displayed.

-Suspending Insulin Delivery
+Suspending insulin delivery
 ---------------------------------------------------------
 NOTE: If you do not see a SUSPEND button , then it has not been enabled to be displayed in the Omnipod (POD) tab.
 Enable the Suspend delivery button enabled setting in the Omnipod settings under `Other <../Configuration/OmnipodEros.html#other>`_.